stino220802/networkProgramming/README.md

 ## functionality
 ![](pythonGUI.PNG)
 ### python client
-If you fill in the textfield with a string on which someone is runnig a service it starts spamming them for 1 minute
+If you fill in the textfield with a string on which someone is runnig a service and click the spam button it starts spamming them for 1 minute.
+The exit button exits the program.